DigitalExpart/PAKtIQ/TEST_NOW.md

 1. ✅ Restart dev server
 2. ✅ Test dashboard with real data
 3. ✅ Complete a milestone
-4. ✅ Create pakt with reminder
+4. ✅ Create Resolve with reminder
 5. ✅ Verify in Supabase

 ### Later:
-- Add more pakts
+- Add more Resolves
 - Test on different categories
 - Try weekly/custom reminders
 - Build to physical device for full notification testing